LazaUK/AIFoundry-GPTRealtimeTranslate-WebSocket/README.md

 http://localhost:8000/static/index.html
 ```

-Select an output *translate target* from the *languages* drop-down list, click **Start Translating** and begin speaking.
+Select an output *Translate Target* from the *languages* drop-down list, click **Start Translating** and begin speaking.
 Click **Stop** to end the live audio session, clear the state and start a new distinct paragraph.

 ![GPT-realtime-translate Demo](images/gpt-realtime-translate-demo.png)